tw-bc-group/twbc-nft-api-service/README.md

 [(Back to top)](#table-of-contents)

-Before start, you have to make sure that your database is running
+Before start, you have to make sure that your database is running:

+- Initialize your docker env and create a database in your local
+- Migrate data into your database: `npm run db:migrate:generate`

 And, we also need to provide some environment variables for system use such as db url; password etc.